alikillen/alikillen/README.md

 ## About Me:

-:wave: Fullstack software engineer based in Brisbane, Australia <br>
+:wave: Fullstack software engineer based in Australia <br>
 :woman_technologist: July 2024 - current: I'm exploring a new role as an ICT Officer at Alpine Resorts Victoria at Mt Buller/Mt Stirling, improving my networking and cybersecurity skills <br>
 :globe_with_meridians: I have experience with JS, React, NodeJS, C#, .NET, SQL, Typescript, Ruby on Rails, HTML, CSS, ExpressJS, and MongoDB. <br>